 Price fixing refers to an agreement between market participants to collectively raise, lower, or stabilize prizes to control supply and demand.
-The practice benefits individuals or firms involved and hurts consumers and firms on the receiving end.
+The practice benefits the individuals or firms involved in setting the price and hurts consumers and firms on the receiving end.

 Why is Price Fixing Illegal?

 Under Canadian and United States competition laws, price fixing is illegal.
 The practice is deemed anti-competitive and ultimately hurts consumers and businesses.
-Price fixing provides firms with the ability to deter away from market competition – it is easier and more profitable to collude and set prices together than compete in a competitive environment.
+Price fixing provides firms with the ability to deter away from market competition.
+It is easier and more profitable for producers to collude and set prices together rather than compete in a competitive environment.
 It puts less pressure on firms to keep prices competitive and victimizes customers.

-It is important to note that it is not deemed illegal if firms offer the same price.
-The issue comes into play when these firms enter into an agreement with each other to set prices.
+It is important to note that it is not illegal for firms to offer the same price.
+The legality issue only comes into play when these firms enter into an agreement with each other to set prices.